Kelvin Chapman: Return to the Major Leagues

 The Mets regular second baseman in 1984 was Wally Backman, a switch hitter who was much better when batting lefty.
 The Mets needed a right-handed hitting second baseman to platoon with Backman.
 After Chapman got off to a strong start with Tidewater in 1984, he was recalled to the Mets in May, more than 4 years after his previous Major League game in 1979.
 His first game for the Mets in 1984 was on May 6.
 Chapman played 75 games for the Mets in 1984, finishing with a batting average of .289, a slugging percentage of .401 and an on-base percentage of .356, helping the Mets finish 2nd in the National League East.
 Chapman also posted a league average fielding percentage in 57 games at second base of .979 that season, also playing 3 games at third base for the Mets.

 In 1985, Chapman continued to platoon with Backman as the Mets second basemen.
 On June 1, 1985, the Mets were playing the San Diego Padres and were down 2-0 when the Mets rallied for three runs in the sixth inning, a rally that was spurred on by Chapman and Ray Knight.
 Chapman got the rally going by leading off the inning with a single.
 Not long after Knight singled, George Foster hit a ball that scored both Chapman and Knight.
-However, he did not hit as well as he did the prior season.
+However, Chapman did not hit as well as he did the prior season.
 With a batting average of just .174, Chapman was sent back to the Tidewater Tides after playing his last Major League game on July 24, 1985.
 Chapman batted just .185 with Tidewater in 1985 and was released by the Mets after the season on November 13, 1985.

-The Mets did make an offer to remain in the organization, as perhaps a manager in their farm system, but Chapman, who had injured his knee during the 1985 season, opted retire and return home to California.
+The Mets did make an offer to remain in the organization, as perhaps a manager in their farm system, but Chapman, who had injured his knee during the 1985 season, opted to retire and return home to California.